Simi Valley & Ventura County

 Plumbing Changes

 Moving a toilet, shower, or sink means moving drain lines and supply pipes — the most expensive part of any bathroom remodel.
 Keeping fixtures in their existing locations saves $3,000–$8,000+ in plumbing costs.
-If you're reconfiguring the layout, plan for this to be a significant portion of your budget.
+If you're reconfiguring the layout (e.g., moving the toilet from one wall to another), plan for this to be a significant portion of your budget.
+Thousand Oaks homes often have less-than-ideal plumbing routes, so custom plumbing runs are common.

 Tile Coverage and Material